Eating Well in Goa

 Abundant seafood from the Arabian Sea, coupled with Goa's location on the spice route, ensures a wonderfully diverse cuisine.

 Goan food is distinguished by the continued presence of Portuguese cooking techniques and ingredients.
 Chillies from the New World were incorporated into the local arsenal of spices relatively early, possibly with the arrival of Vasco da Gama in the late 15th century.
-The Portuguese also popularized eating pork, the use of vinegar, and certain dessert techniques.
-Goan Catholic eating habits are influenced by the Portuguese methods, as well as those of the native Konkani-speaking inhabitants of the area.
+The Portuguese also popularized eating pork, the use of vinegar, and certain desserts, and Goan Catholic eating habits continue to be influenced by these Portuguese methods, as well as those of the native Konkani-speaking inhabitants of the area.

-The fact that Goa is a major tourist destination has also had an effect on the food you'll find here, and there are serviceable international restaurants (particularly "Italian" cafés and "German" bakeries).
-The gamut of Indian cuisines is also well represented, with some Punjabi restaurants that are as good as anything in North India.
+The fact that Goa is a major tourist destination has also had an effect on the food you'll find here, and there are now plenty of international restaurants to be found, particularly in the north, where everything from Italian and Japanese to Greek and Mexican food can be found.
+There is also, of course, the gamut of Indian cuisines, from home-style Goan cafés to Punjabi restaurants that comparable to anything in North India.

 An important cash crop in Goa, cashew trees grow all over the state.
 The tree, which is native to Brazil, came to Goa with the Portuguese.
 A local liquor is distilled from the cashew tree’s fruit: the cashew apple.
 The first distillation, called arrack, has lower alcohol content than the pungent feni, which is the third distillation and can be up to 80 proof.
 Goan distilleries also make a coconut feni.